Skip to main content

 • Good judicial and financial standing with the university

-• Expected to hold the position for the entire 2024-2025 academic year, if newly hired
+• Expected to hold the position for the entire 2025-2026 academic year, if newly hired

-• Eligible to work in the U.S. and successfully complete payroll requirements at the time beginning the position
+• Eligible to work in the U.S. and successfully complete payroll requirements at the time beginning the position.

-• Register for and complete the “RA Groundwork” in the Spring 2024 semester, if invited.
+• Register for and complete the “RA Groundwork” in the Spring 2025 semester, if invited.
 Groundwork requires the ability to attend in-person discussion sessions.

 • May not student teach during their first year in the position

 • In relation to the RA position, student teaching refers to a student teacher who will spend the majority of a semester, full-time in the classroom.
 This generally takes place in the final semester(s) of a student’s academic plan.
-Students who plan to student teach in the 2024-2025 academic year are not eligible to hold the RA position and therefore should not apply.
+Students who plan to student teach in the 2025-2026 academic year are not eligible to hold the RA position and therefore should not apply.
 Students who participate in educational field placements or teaching assistantships that are only a few hours a week are still eligible and encouraged to apply.

 We encourage students from across the university to apply for the RA position.